Water & Sewer Projects (FAQs)

 Yes.
-The contractor is required to set aside lanes so emergency vehicles can have access to all homes in neighborhoods where Group Jobs are underway.
+The contractor is required to set aside lanes so emergency vehicles can have access to all homes in neighborhoods where construction projects are underway.
 In the event of an emergency, the contractor will assist emergency vehicles as needed to provide access to all buildings and residences.
 All fire hydrants are kept in service during construction in the event of an emergency.

 What are the working hours for the construction crews?

-Working hours on Group Jobs in residential areas are generally from 7:00 a.m. to 3:30 p.m., although this can vary due to preparation time and individual project circumstances.
+Working hours on construction projects in residential areas are generally from 7:00 a.m. to 3:30 p.m., although this can vary due to preparation time and individual project circumstances.
 Typically, construction work completed during a normal eight-hour shift will be covered and ready for traffic by the end of the shift.
 Open trenches will be covered by large metal plates secured in place with an asphalt mixture.
-In some business districts, work hours may be modified by the City Resident Engineer to help business owners accommodate their customers.
+In some business districts, work hours may be modified by the City Resident Engineer for each project to help business owners accommodate their customers.